loong623/javascript/README.md

 ## Technology Stack 技术栈

 - TensorFlow.js - For object recognition
-- Tone.js - For advanced audio synthesis and effects
+- Tone.js - For advanced audio synthesis, sequencing and effects
-- Web Audio API - For audio generation
+- Web Audio API - For audio generation and processing
 - MediaDevices API - For camera access
 - Canvas API - For video processing and visualization
 - Vite - For development and build tooling